LC-John/MiniC-Compiler/README.md

-	Wrong assignment	-- Assigning to invalid integer variable, or even not-a-variable Wrong parameter(s)	-- Assigning invalid actual parameters to the function call Wrong function call	-- Call a invalid function WARNING
+	Wrong assignment	-- Assigning to invalid integer variable, or even not-a-variable Wrong parameter(s)	-- Assigning invalid actual parameters to the function call Wrong function call	-- Call a invalid function
+	Wrong expression	-- Using arithmetic expression in condition

+WARNING
-	Mixed expression	-- Mix the logical and arithmatic expressions No return		-- The last statement in the function body is not a return Function declarition in function body	-- Declare a function inside another function body, which is allowed, but highly unrecommended!
+	Mixed expression	-- Mix the logical and arithmatic expressions together No return		-- The last statement in the function body is not a return Function declarition in function body	-- Declare a function inside another function body, which is allowed, but highly unrecommended!
 ```

-Parse tree transformation will be finished soon.
+Transformation is performed on the MiniC parse tree.
+A depth-first traverse is performed, and the Eeyore code for the sub-parse-tree of each corresponding node is generated in the meantime.

+Waiting to be test automatically on the test server...

 ## Phase 2.
 Eeyore2Tigger